igraph/python-igraph/doc/source/tutorials/bipartite_matching_maxflow/bipartite_matching_maxflow.rst

 Maximum Bipartite Matching by Maximum Flow
 ==========================================

 This example presents how to visualise bipartite matching using maximum flow.

-Please note that the *igraph* already has :meth:`maximum_bipartite_matching` which is better suited for finding the maximum bipartite matching.
+.. note:: :meth:`maximum_bipartite_matching` is usually a better way to find the maximum bipartite matching.
 For a demonstration on how to use that method instead, check out `Maximum Bipartite Matching<>`_.
-This particular example is purely for demonstrative purposes.

 ..
 TODO: add link to Maximum Bipartite Matching